Detecting Toxic Flow: Experiments

 \subsection{Model comparison}

-In this section, we analyse the AUC of the methods for varying \toxichorizon{s}.
-Figure \ref{fig:auc-bday-btoxic-horizon} shows the daily density estimate of AUC for each of the methods.
-That is, for each method, we compute the AUC for the sequence of trades of each day and show a density plot of such values; recall that the deploy window is between 1 August 2022 and 21 October 2022.
+In this section, we analyse the AUC of the methods for various \toxichorizon{s}.
+For each method, we compute the AUC for the sequence of trades of each day and show a density plot of such values in Figure \ref{fig:auc-bday-btoxic-horizon}; recall that the deploy window is between 1 August 2022 and 21 October 2022.

 \ourmodel\ has the highest average AUC among the four methods for all \toxichorizon{s}.
-Furthermore, as the toxic horizon increases, the AUC of {\ourmodel} and RF decreases, but the outperformance of {\ourmodel} over RF increases.
+Furthermore, as the toxic horizon increases, the AUC of {\ourmodel} and RF decrease but the outperformance of {\ourmodel} over RF increases.
 MLE and LogR have the poorest performance.
+We observe that the AUC for PULSE and RF decreases as the toxicity horizon increases, reflecting that the prediction problem is more difficult over longer horizons.
+Empirically, the variance of profitability increases with time (see Figure \ref{fig:sharpness-profile}), which reduces the predictive power of these methods.
+For MLE, the AUC remains close to 0.5 across horizons, highlighting that it acts as a random classifier.
+On the other hand, LogR shows high variability across horizons, mainly because its linear structure is not well-suited to capture the dynamics of the data, leading to poor calibration and unstable performance.

 Figure \ref{fig:auc-hist-models} shows the five-day exponentially-weighted average of the AUC for each day.
-We see that, whereas RF, PULSE, and MLE obtain their maximum values at the beginning of the deploy period and then decay over time, {\ourmodel}, on the other hand, maintains a steady performance.
-This is because {\ourmodel} updates its parameters with each new observation.
+RF, PULSE, and MLE attain their maximum values at the beginning of the deploy period and then decay over time, while {\ourmodel} maintains a steady performance because {\ourmodel} updates its parameters with each new observation.
+The performance of MLE and LogR is similar.
+In our data, LogR does not find a useful linear boundary.
+Consequently, LogR's predicted probabilities cluster near the unconditional rate and are highly correlated with MLE’s, yielding little time variation.

 Figure \ref{fig:pulse-auc-hist-models} shows a five-day exponentially-weighted moving average (with decay $1/3$) of the AUC for the various {\toxichorizon}s across time.